Type 08

-ZBL-08 is the designation for Infantry Fighting variant in the Type 08 vehicle family.
-The modular design claims to be able to field variety of different models including an APC model, assault gun, an Engineering model, a 122 mm self propelled howitzer model, a 155 mm self propelled howitzer model, an air defense model, a self-propelled mortar model, a reconnaissance model, a command vehicle model and much more.
+ZBL-08 is the designation for the infantry fighting vehicle (IFV) variant in the Type 08 vehicle family.
+The modular design offers a plethora of different configurations, including an armored personnel carrier (APC) variant, an assault gun variant, combat engineering variants, mine clearance variants, CBRN defense variants, 122 mm/155 mm self propelled howitzer (SPH) variants, air defense variants, self-propelled mortar variants, reconnaissance vehicle variants, command vehicle variants, and much more.

 Development

-Development of Type 08 vehicle family starts in 1990s, as the successor to other aging Chinese wheeled vehicles.
-Type 08 was first seen in 2006 undergoing road tests.
+The development of the Type 08 vehicle family starts in the 1990s as the successor to other aging Chinese wheeled vehicles.
+Type 08 was first seen in 2006, undergoing road tests.

 Design

 Overview

 The Type 08 has modular design that allows customization of the vehicle based on mission.
 The vehicle consists of six modules: engine module, transmission module, control module, suspension module, hull module, and weapon station module.
-The vehicle is fitted with digital battlefield management system, satellite navigation system, NBC protection, and automatic fire suppression system.
+The vehicle is fitted with a digital battlefield management system, satellite navigation system, NBC protection, and automatic fire suppression system.
 It is able to datalink and communicate with other vehicles as well as the command posts.